jerysun/Azure_Cloud_Routines/README.md

 - It shows how to connect to the CosmosDB, insert Non structured data, query them with filters, etc.
 - It also displays how to adopt the best practice of software engineering to do the architecture of a project, and how to use the design patterns such as Singleton, DI(Dependency Injection), etc.

+## II.
+Project MyAzureSQLDatabase

+### Azure SQLDatabase

+Azure SQL Database is the intelligent, scalable, cloud database service that provides the broadest SQL Server engine compatibility.

+Features:
+- Built-in machine learning for peak database performance and durability that optimises performance and security for you
+- Unmatched scale and high availability for compute and storage without sacrificing performance
+- Advanced data security including data discovery and classification, vulnerability assessment and advanced threat detection all in a single pane of glass

+### Project Description

+To run this app you must create your Azure SQL Database from https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your SQL Database resource on Microsoft Azure cloud.

+Note:
+- If you create your own SQL Database on Azure cloud platform, then please replace the placeholder with your own connection string in App.config file.
+- This project assumes you have created a database and a talbe named "employee" inside it either directly on Azure or via your local MSSMS (Again, it's unnecessary if you don't plan to really run this app).

+Points:
+- It shows how to connect to the Azure SQL Database, insert data, asynchronous operation, etc.
+- It also displays how to adopt the best practice of software engineering to do the architecture of a project, and how to use the design patterns such as Bridge, DI(Dependency Injection), etc.
+- It revealss you Azure SQL Database's power of automatic scaling, high availability as well as the data security by creating the firewall whitelist.

 Please feel free to ask me if you have any questions.

 Have fun,